towns-protocol/towns/servers/matrix-publickey-login-spec.md

 At the end of the login flow, the server will send back a response with the access_token, username, and other logged in data.

-With respect to the username, this proposal treats the crypto public address like the localpart of ```m.id.user```.
+With respect to the username, this proposal treats the public address like the localpart of ```m.id.user```.
 This allows immediate access to all existing Matrix features.

 ```go
 LoginIdentifier{